zbmed-semtec/mlentory-etl-pipeline/README.md

 ### The platform extractors

 The platform extractors are the components that extract information from different platforms.
-They are implemented as isolated containers that communicate with the rest of the ETL pipeline through a CSV database that is going to be used as a queue to process the information being gather from each platform.
+They are implemented as isolated containers that communicate with the rest of the ETL pipeline through json files that are going to be used in a queue to process the information being gather from each platform.

 ### The Transformation pipeline

 The transformation pipeline will be in charge of transforming the information extracted from the platform extractors into a common format given by the data schema described in Figure 2.
-The transformation pipeline will be implemented as a container that will be connected to the database used by the platform extractors.

 ### The Loading pipeline